 The VFW will host karaoke singing and dancing every Friday night at the Veteran’s Building across from the State Veterans Home.
 Doors open at 6 and singing and dancing starts at 7.
 Use one of their disks or bring your own.
 Food and drinks available.
 Admission is $5.
 The public is invited.
 (August 5, 2010)

 Meets at noon Tuesday at the Oxford University Club.
 David Smith will speak on efforts to raise awareness of multiple sclerosis in Mississippi.
 Members may bring guests.
 (August 5, 2010)

-The Oxford Kiwanis Club will meet at noon Wednesday at Fat Cat’s Catfish & Steaks on Old College Hill Road.
-Kathy Sukanek will update the United Way activities.
+Meets at noon on Wednesday at Fat Cat’s Catfish and Steaks on Old College Hill Road.
+Lena Wiley, director of Interfaith Compassion Ministries, will update its activities.
 For more information, call John Arrechea at 234-9299.
-(July 18, 2010)
+(August 5, 2010)

 His Harvest Ministries is hosting a VBS/Back-to-School Bash at 3 p.m.
 Saturday at the Sandra C. Mullen Family Life Center, at 3 CR 104.
 Fun, food and games will be feature, and school supplies will be given away on a first-come, first-serve basis.
 Parents are urged to bring their children to help celebrate the children as they go back to school.
 For more information, call 236-7477.
 (August 5, 2010)